 If the prefixType is lengthKind 'pattern' then the lengthUnits of the element must be 'characters'.

-When unparsing, the length of the element’s content must be determined first.
-The length of a simple element in the data stream is the representation length of the value, padded to dfdl:textOutputMinLength or xs:minLength if dfdl:textPadKind is 'padChar'.
-The length of a complex element is the combined length of its children including their initiators, separators and terminators.

-Then the value of the prefix length must be calculated using dfdl:prefixIncludesPrefixLength.
+When unparsing, the length of the element’s content must be determined first as described below.
+Then the value of the prefix length must be adjusted using dfdl:prefixIncludesPrefixLength.

 Then the prefix length can be written to the data stream using the properties on the dfdl:prefixLengthType, and finally the element's content can be written to the data stream.

-.
 Consider this example:

 <xs:element name="myString" type="xs:string"